 \subsection{Object-Centric Pseudo-3D Feature Generation}

-Here, we discuss how to generate pseudo-3D features that can help provide important 3D spatial information.
-After obtaining the depth maps, we integrate the 2D object detector FCOS~\cite{FCOS} into our pipeline to predict 2D bounding boxes on multi-camera images.
-All the pixels within the bounding boxes are considered foreground pixels.
-We only use foreground pixels on depth maps in the subsequent steps to focus on the objects of interest.
-In the implementation, after the image encoder, we insert an FPN~\cite{FPN} and a 2D object detection head as the 2D object detector.
-We then combine the selected pixels' coordinates $(u, v)$ with the corresponding depth to generate a pseudo-LiDAR point $(x, y, z)$.
+This section discusses how to generate pseudo-3D features that provide critical object-aware 3D spatial features.
+After obtaining depth maps, we integrate the 2D object detector FCOS~\cite{FCOS} into our pipeline to predict 2D bounding boxes on multi-camera images.
+Specifically, after the image encoder, we incorporate an FPN~\cite{FPN} and a 2D object detection head into our implementation.
+Only pixels within these boxes are considered foreground pixels, and we restrict subsequent steps to focus solely on objects of interest.
+We combine the selected pixel coordinates $(u, v)$ with the corresponding depth to generate a pseudo-LiDAR point $(x, y, z)$.
 The transformation can be formulated as follows:

-where $(c_x, c_y)$ is the camera center in image pixel location, and $z$ is the pixel's estimated depth output by the depth head $D$.
-As shown in Figure~\ref{fig:fg}, the pseudo-point clouds with the background points removed can better describe the objects' spatial properties such as location and 3D structure, hence object-centric.
-We train the 2D object detector together with 3D object detection in an end-to-end manner.
+where $(c_x, c_y)$ refers to the camera center in image pixel location, and $z$ denotes the estimated depth of the pixel produced by the depth head $D$.
+Figure~\ref{fig:fg} illustrates that depth supervision derived from ground-truth boxes allows foreground pseudo-LiDAR point clouds to accurately determine object locations, while background points contain considerable noise.
+By removing background points, object-centric pseudo-point clouds provide superior descriptions of objects' spatial properties, such as location and 3D structure.
+We jointly train the 2D object detector and 3D object detection in an end-to-end manner.

-To balance accuracy and efficiency, we adopt the voxel-based 3D feature encoder instead of the point-based.
-After the pseudo-point cloud voxelization, the 3D space is represented as a sparse 4D tensor with the size of $(H_\text{BEV}, W_\text{BEV}, Z, C)$.
-The voxel features $F_{V}$ are extracted through multi-layer 3D sparse convolutions.
-We can further flatten the voxel features along the z-axis to convert them into BEV features with the size of $(H_\text{BEV}, W_\text{BEV}, Z\cdot C)$.
+To balance accuracy and efficiency, we employ a voxel-based 3D feature encoder instead of the point-based approach~\cite{pointnet,pointnet++,Voxel-R-CNN,PV-RCNN++}.
+Pseudo-point cloud voxelization results in sparse 4D tensors with dimensions $(H_\text{B}, W_\text{B}, Z, C)$ representing the 3D space.
+Voxel features $F_{V}$ are extracted through multi-layer 3D sparse convolutions.
+Flattening voxel features along the z-axis converts them into BEV features with the size of $(H_\text{B}, W_\text{B}, Z\cdot C)$.